ohnmarsoe-git/quiz-app/README.md

 # Admin View Panel

-- Leaderboards: The app may include leaderboards so that users can compete with each other for the highest score.
+- Dashboard: Dashboard will show total users, total questions, total canditates and latest canditates information.
-- Quiz lists: Administartor can browse all of quizzes and then administrator can CREATE, READ, UPDATE and DELETE of quiz
+- Quiz lists: Administartor can browse all of quizzes and then administrator can CREATE, READ, UPDATE and DELETE of quiz.
+- Categores: Administartor can browse all of categories and then can CREATE, READ, UPDATE and DELETE of categories.
+- Users: Administartor can see all of users informations.
 - Filter: Can filter quiz with cateogory and level

+# Functionality

+- Socail Login (GitHub, Google)
+- Authenication and Authorization with JWT Web Token
+- State management with React Context API
+- Fetching API with React Custom hook (CommonApi)
+- Login and Signin fetch with React Custom hooks ( Login, Signup)
+- Edit User Information
+- Protected Routes

+# Tech Used

+## Frontend

+- React
+- React Router V6
+- React-hook-form
+- Typescript
+- Axios
+- Tailwind CSS

+## Backend

+- Node.js
+- Express.js
+- MONGODB
+- JWT Token
+- BCRYPTJS

+Icons - Fonts Awesome

 # How to Run Local Environment